globaldothealth/federation/README.md

 ![Federated system architecture and data life-cycle](./e2e.png)

-Below is a diagram of gRPC interceptors, used to secure and encrypt communications and ensure low risk for re-identification.
+Below is a diagram of gRPC interceptors.
 Global.health sends a JSON Web Token (JWT) to a partner, which validates it before processing the request.
 When partners send responses, they may perform any desired checks for anonymity and adherence to laws and ethics, then they encrypt the response.
 Global.health decrypts the response, performs its own ethical and legal checks, and then accepts the response and processes the data payload.

 ![gRPC interceptors](./interceptors.png)